mydefence/argos_api/README.md

   and build instructions.

 ## Argos Types (Typescript)
-Typescript types are provided along side of the example client in the [interface_examples/argos_types](interface_examples/argos_types) folder.
+Typescript types derived from the schema specifications are provided along side of the example client in the [interface_examples/argos_types](interface_examples/argos_types) folder.
 The client example uses them, and they can be included in any Typescript project.
 For more information refer to the